-- Please find out the contact name, telephone number and email of an owner/manager/ director amd the address, including postcode, of the building. - If possible please provide a photo of the building and the roof you are proposing. - If you have time you could try to identify the roof on Bing or Google Earth and even try measuring the roof.
+- Please find out the contact name, telephone number and email of an owner/manager/ director and the address, including postcode, of the building. - If possible please provide a photo of the building and the roof you are proposing. - If you have time you could try to identify the roof on Bing or Google Earth and even try measuring the roof. - Send details or questions to our solar development team at communitysolar2020@bwce.coop - If you are able to have a conversation with the owner of the site you can refer them to our webpages at www.bwce.coop/community-solar-2020 where they will be able to read through some Frequently Asked Questions and complete an online survey to express interest.

-Send the details to Alex Lockton at email alex.lockton@bwce.coop or call him on 07771 865115.

-If you are able to have a conversation with the owner of the site you can refer them to our webpages at www.bwce.coop/community-solar-2020 where they will be able to read through some Frequently Asked Questions and complete an online survey to express interest.